Does My Business Need A Buy-Sell Agreement?

 Capitalization of earnings.
 This method attempts to value a business by estimating an acceptable rate of return on a purchaser’s investment in light of the risk associated with the particular business, and then applying such a rate of return to the anticipated earnings stream of the business, based on its average net earnings (after operating expenses) over the last few years.
 Any potential buyers would obviously be looking at a rate of return on their investment well in excess of the rate of return on a much safer alternative, such as a certificate of deposit or a blue-chip stock.
 Rates of 20% or more are not uncommon for small closely held businesses.

-Blackrock Benefits specializes in helping business owners put in-place Buy-Sell Agreements that work.
-We ensure the agreement is executed properly, and will hold up in a court of law should a triggering event occur.
+Blackrock Benefits specializes in helping business owners put in place Buy-Sell Agreements & Key-Man policies that work and stand the test of time.
+We ensure the agreement is executed properly and will hold up in a court of law should a triggering event occur.

 Why should you work with us?